-If a student experiences academic difficulties indicating that outside testing or evaluation of the student is appropriate, Williston can help parents explore potential resources and may make the necessary arrangements for such testing or evaluation.
-The school maintains a list of referrals for educational, intellectual, psychological, or speech and language evaluations, should parents/ guardians wish to consult with the school regarding such an evaluation.
-Parents who need guidance in this area are encouraged to consult the Academic Support Coordinator or Health and Wellness Services.
+If a student experiences academic difficulties which suggest that an educational evaluation is appropriate, Williston can help parents explore potential resources for such testing.
+The school maintains a list of referrals for educational, intellectual, psychological, or speech and language evaluations, should parents/ guardians wish to consult with the school.
+Parents who need guidance in this area are encouraged to consult the Director of Academic Support or Health and Wellness Services.

 Available to any student; fee determined by outside provider

 For students transitioning into standard English classrooms, Williston offers a year-long course focused on cultural transition and literary practices inherent to English language learners.
 The major components of this course help improve specific skills in reading, writing, listening, and speaking.
 Placement into ELL for non-native English speakers is determined by a review of previous course work in English and test scores, as well as an English aptitude test, if necessary.

 Williston understands students who are entering a full English immersion experience may appreciate an added level of support as they become more confident and comfortable in their use (command) of the English language.
 During the initial transitional period, AST can provide additional supports, which may include reviewing teacher expectations, understanding English expressions in literature, teaching decoding strategies, providing supplemental readings to complement class texts, and creating graphic organizers for writing and notetaking.

 Please note that this program has associated costs.
 If you have additional questions about the programs, please be in touch with Laura Vachet, Director of Academic Support.